rishav-eulb/100-days-of-move/docs/eliza_01.md

 - **🎓 Educational Tools**: Build educational tutors or assistants that can provide information, answer questions, and facilitate learning for students.
 - **🔍 Research Assistants**: Create agents that can gather, analyze, and summarize information from various sources, supporting research and development activities.

-The Eliza framework empowers developers to build versatile and intelligent AI agents tailored to a wide array of applications, streamlining processes and enhancing user experiences across different domains.